Key tips to help you when writing your CV:

 3. Tailor Your CV to the Job Role and Company

 It may sound like a time consuming process, but making the effort to tailor your CV to suit the requirements of each particular job role that you are applying for can greatly increase your chances of securing an interview.
-Make sure that you highlight areas of your CV that would be relevant to the role in your cover letter – to help the reader say yes to your job application!
+Make sure that you highlight areas of your CV that would be relevant to the role in your cover letter – to help the reader say yes to your job application and ensure that you get invited to the interview.

 4. Keep it Professional

 Read and re-read.
-It's so easy to make mistakes on your CV and exceptionally difficult to repair the damage once an employer or recruiter receives it.
+It's so easy to make mistakes on your CV and it is exceptionally difficult to repair the damage once a potential employer or recruiter receives it.
 As well as checking your spelling and grammar make sure your employment dates match up and that you've provided your most current/up-to-date phone number and email address.
 You want people to be able to get hold of you once you’ve applied for jobs don’t you?!

 5. Keep All Information Current